hayes/altr-accessors/README.md

 `"abc"`

 ### Operators
-altr-accessors suport a most of javascripts operators out of the box (including parenthasis, and follow javascripts order of operations.
+altr-accessors suport a most of javascripts operators out of the box (including parentheses, and follow javascripts order of operations.

 ##### Unary:
 * `!`,  `+`,  `-`, `~`